aryanami/Movie-Recommendation-System/README.md

 ## Dataset
 - **File**: `main_data.csv`
 - **Description**: The dataset contains information about various movies, including their features such as title, genre, and user reviews.
 It serves as the foundation for building the recommendation model.
+Other data is taken from Wikipedia.

 ## Working of the Project
 1. **Data Preprocessing**: